mesb/mesb.github.io/_posts/2016-02-11-basic-defintions.md

 # Elementary Defintions<a id="orgheadline13"></a>

 It's always a pleasure reading Euclid's Elements, Sir Isaac Newton's Principia and Euler's works.
 I love the organization of their materials.
-It starts from basic building blocks to empires.
+They start from basic building blocks and end up building empires.
 They define the elements of their systems in very clear ways.
-I therefore, set up this page as an attempt to capture the definitions of some of the building blocks of computer science, in the format used by the sages before our time.
+I therefore, set up this page as an attempt to capture the definitions of some of the building blocks of computer science, in the format used by the sages before my time.

 ## Definitions<a id="orgheadline12"></a>